ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ![Spinner](/wiki/shared/osu_spinner.jpg "osu! spinners")

 Hold on the mouse/keyboard-button (or keep the pen onto the tablet).
 From there, use the mouse (or pen) and spin the spinner in a circular motion (in either direction) until the spinner circle grows outwards completely.
 A *Clear* notice will appear to indicate that the spinner was completed.
-If the spinner was cleared early, continue spinning to collect score bonus and gain some health back.
+If the spinner was cleared early, you can continue spinning to collect score bonus and gain some health back.

 The outer white circle shows how much time left to complete the spinner.
 This circle will turn red to notify that time is almost out.
-Older beatmaps, using *skin version 1.0*, will have a meter/gauge to indicate how close to clearing the spinner.
+Older skins, using *skin version 1.0*, will have a meter/gauge to indicate how close to clearing the spinner.

-The small box below the spinner shows spins per minute.
-The number inside that box translates to the number of spins possible, if to continue to spin the spinner at that speed for one minute.
-If mouse/keyboard-button was released (or pen did not touch the tablet) early during the spin, the spinner will stop reading the spin.
+The small box below the spinner shows how many spins you can make per minute, if you spin the spinner at current speed for one minute.
+If the mouse/keyboard button was released (or the pen did not touch the tablet) early during the spin, the spinner will stop reading the spin.

-On the *DS*, this is a good way to scratch the touchscreen (or screen protector), especially on the higher difficulties.
-In osu!, spinners have been toned down as to not be such a nuisance to complete.
-The maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto](/wiki/Gameplay/Game_modifier/Auto) game modifier spins while the [Spun Out](/wiki/Gameplay/Game_modifier/Spun_Out) game modifier spins slower at 287 spins per minute.

 ## Play Styles